datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 If you print out `np_2d` now, you'll see that it is a rectangular data structure: Each sublist in the list, corresponds to a row in the two dimensional numpy array.
 From `np_2d.shape`, you can see that we indeed have 2 rows and 5 columns. `shape` is a so-called attribute of the `np2d` array, that can give you more information about what the data structure looks like.

 Also for 2D arrays, the Numpy rule applies: an array can only contain a single type.
-If you change one float to be numeric, all the array elements will be coerced to characters, to end up with a homogenous array.
+If you change one float to be string, all the array elements will be coerced to strings, to end up with a homogenous array.

 You can think of the 2D numpy array as an improved list of lists: you can perform calculations on the arrays, like I showed before, and you can do more advanced ways of subsetting.